 In Depth - The Importance of Biodiversity

 Food

-We rely heavily upon plants and animals for our food although only a small proportion is used on a large scale.
+We rely heavily upon plants and animals for our food although only a small proportion are used on a large scale.
 Of the 10-50,000 plants thought to be edible, only about 150 are used as human food.
-As economies have become more global, humans have concentrated on fewer species; today about 90% of the world's food comes from 15

-Combine harvester (Robert Scarth) species and of those two-thirds comes from only three - wheat, corn and rice.
+As economies have become more global, humans have concentrated on fewer species; today about 90% of the world's food comes from 15 species and of those two-thirds comes from only three - wheat, corn and rice.
 An important reason for conserving biodiversity is the wild plant gene pool, needed to augment the narrow genetic base of these established food crops and provide disease resistance, improved productivity and different environmental tolerances.
 Similarly, although many kinds of animal are utilised as food, most consumption is focused on a few species.
 This means there is a vast untapped potential for increasing the range of food products available for human consumption.

-Medication Many drugs are derived from biological sources, particularly plants used in traditional medicine.
+Caption: Combine harvester Image: Robert Scarth Medication Many drugs are derived from biological sources, particularly plants used in traditional medicine.
 For example, Peruvian Indians used an extract of the bark of the Cinchona tree to cure malaria.
 This led to the discovery of quinine as an anti-malarial treatment.
 Other examples include aspirin which is derived from willow and the heart drug, digitalis, which comes from foxgloves.
 Relatively few plants have been thoroughly investigated so there are many potential sources of new drugs.

-The heart drug digitalis is derived from foxgloves (Kurt Stueber) Raw materials Many industrial materials come from biological resources.
+Caption: The heart drug digitalis is derived from foxgloves Image: Kurt Stueber Raw materials Many industrial materials come from biological resources.
 These include building materials like wood and stone, fibres like cotton and wool, dyes such as indigo (from a plant) and cochineal (from a beetle), rubber and oil.
-There is enormous untapped potential for
+There is enormous untapped potential for sustainably using materials from a wider diversity of organisms.